Reduction in Force and Furlough for SHRA Employees Policy

 Definitions

-EHRA Employees: Employees not subject to the North Carolina Human Resources Act, including faculty, Exempt Professional Staff (EPS), and Senior Academic and Administrative Officers (SAAO).
+EHRA Employees: employees not subject to the North Carolina Human Resources Act, including faculty, Exempt Professional Staff (EPS), and Senior Academic and Administrative Officers (SAAO).

 SHRA Employees: employees subject to the North Carolina Human Resources Act.